aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.mathtext/imathmatrix/insert_column_after/_index.md

 ## insert_column_after {#int}
 Insert a new column after the specified one
-            Initially all elements in the new column are null.
+            Initially all elements in the new column are None.

 ```python